project-feynman/v3/documentation/CONTRIBUTING.md

 2. **Code edtior**: Microsoft Visual Studio Code
 3. **Code editor extensions**: Vetur (syntax highlighting for Vue files), PDF viewer (enables PDF to be directly previewed)
 3. **URL navigator** [Short (made by Harry Liu!)](https://chrome.google.com/webstore/detail/short/hoobjcdfefnngjeepgjkiojpcicciihc)

+## How to contribute
+1. Choose a task on [Trello](https://trello.com/b/2VdWvqBJ/explainmit) such as "Fix bug X"
+2. Create a new branch called X
+3. Use the [documentation](/documentation) folder on this repository and collaborate with us on [Discord](https://discord.gg/dypDkaq) and [ExplainMIT](https://explain.mit.edu/ExplainMIT%20Team/questions)
+3. When you finish coding, create a Pull Request and await a code review
+4. Voila!